How to make video and audio accessible

 - include all important speech

-- have accurate spelling and punctuation
+- be accurate, with correct spelling and punctuation

-Indicate a change of speaker if:
+Show a change of speaker if:

 - the speaker’s identity affects meaning